yegor256/seedramp/log/2016/04/12/JobNow.md

 Roberto put his own money into this product.
 I was going to become the first investor.
 This is basically was the only negative thing in this deal.
 Roberto was obviously not fully prepared for raising more money.
 But he had to be!
-I strongly adviced him to focus on that in the next few months.
+I strongly advised him to focus on that in the next few months.
 We'll see how he will manage that.

 Right after the interview I prepared SAFE for Roberto, emailed it to him